The classification of 2-reflective modular forms: Classification of 2-reflective modular forms

 \subsection{Nonexistence of 2-reflective lattice of signature (2,14)}

 We refine the proof of \cite[Theorem 3.6]{Wan18} to demonstrate the following result.

 \begin{theorem} There is no $2$-reflective lattice of signature $(2,14)$. \end{theorem}

 \begin{proof} Suppose that $M$ is a $2$-reflective lattice of signature $(2,14)$.
-Without loss of generality, we can assume that $M$ is maximal, namely, $M$ has no any proper even overlattice.
+Without loss of generality, we can assume that $M$ is maximal, namely $M$ has no any proper even overlattice.
 As the proof of \cite[Proposition 3.1]{Ma17}, we can show that $M$ contains two hyperbolic planes.
 It means that $M$ can be written as $M=2U\oplus L(-1)$.
 Therefore, there exists a weakly holomorphic Jacobi form of weight $0$ and index $L$, noted by $\phi$.
-Like the proof of \cite[Theorem 3.6]{Wan18}, applying differential operators defined in Lemma \ref{Lem:differential} to $\phi$, we construct weakly holomorphic Jacobi forms of weights $2$, $4$, $6$.
-By considering their $M_*(\SL_2(\ZZ))$-linear combination to cancel two types of singular Fourier coefficients, we can construct a holomorphic Jacobi form of weight $6$ and index $L$, denoted by $\varphi_6$.
+Like the proof of \cite[Theorem 3.6]{Wan18}, applying differential operators defined in Lemma \ref{Lem:differential} to $\phi$, we construct weakly holomorphic Jacobi forms of weights $2$ and $6$ as $\phi_2:=H_0(\phi)$ and $\phi_6:=H_4H_2H_0(\phi)$.
+We see from its construction that $H_k$ preserves the singular Fourier coefficients of $\phi$.
+There are two types of singular Fourier coefficients (with hyperbolic norms $-2$ and $-1/2$) in these $\phi_i$.
+Let $E_4$ and $E_6$ denote the Eisenstein series of weights $4$ and $6$ on $\SL_2(\ZZ)$.
+By taking a suitable $\CC$-linear combination of $E_6\phi_0$, $E_4\phi_2$ and $\phi_6$ to cancel the two types of singular Fourier coefficients, we construct a holomorphic Jacobi form of weight $6$ and index $L$, denoted by $\varphi_6$.
 By direct calculation, the constant term of $\varphi_6$ is not zero and we assume it to be $1$.
 The function $\varphi_6$ has singular weight $6$.
 Thus, it is a $\CC$-linear combination of theta-functions for $L$ defined as \eqref{eq:ThetaFunction}.
 Since $L$ is maximal, there is no $\gamma\in L^\vee$ such that $\gamma\not\in L$ and $(\gamma,\gamma)=2$.
-Hence, the $q^1$-term of Fourier expansion of $\varphi_6$ comes only from the theta-function $\Theta_0^L$.
-But $\varphi_6(\tau,0)=E_6(\tau)=1-504q+...$, this leads to a contradiction.
+Thus the $q^1$-term in the Fourier expansion of $\varphi_6$ comes only from the theta-function $\Theta_0^L$.
+But $\varphi_6(\tau,0)=E_6(\tau)=1-504q+...$, which leads to a contradiction.
 We complete the proof. \end{proof}